 Updated September 16, 2017 with a new rostrum for Eocypselus.
+This taxon is basal to hummingbirds only.
+Swifts are related to owls.

 Both swifts and hummingbirds have smaller feet and legs than those of Eocypselus rowei.
 Because of this, along with their extraordinary flying abillities, swifts and hummingbirds forego walking for the most part.
 In contrast, Eocypselus rowei appears to have been a good walker with longer metatarsals and legs.